Heemapradhan00/Winter-project/README.md

 - **exp.js**: JavaScript file for additional functionality in the experiment.
 - **create yours.html**: A page for creating personalized content (may include user input).
 - **album.png, apple logo.jpeg, etc.**: Various image assets used across the layout.
-- **Django project.code-workspace**: Workspace configuration for working with a Django project.

 ## Features